BearWare/TeamTalk5/TeamTalkClassic/README.md

 use a forked version [here](https://github.com/bear101/tolk).
 If using the forked version then start a Visual Studio console window and run the build_tolk_x86.bat and build_tolk_x64.bat files.
+Once Tolk is built then replace $(TOLK) in the TeamTalkClassic.vcxproj file with the path on your local disk.